-- Then a visit to Digital Media City, which houses headquarters of several film studios.
+- Then a visit to Digital Media City, which houses the headquarters of several film studios.
 An additional attraction of this district is interesting, contemporary architecture.

-- In the evening, the Lotte World Tower which is the tallest building in Korea and the 5th highest building in the world.
-The building is over 550 m high and 123 floors (including 3 underground floors, which house the largest aquarium in the city).
+- In the evening, the Lotte World Tower is the tallest building in Korea and the 5th highest building in the world.
+The building is over 550 m high and has 123 floors (including 3 underground floors, which house the largest aquarium in the city).
 The observation deck is located on the top floor of the tower.
 On the top floor, there is also a glass floor and an exterior viewing terrace.

 Day 8.
 Seoul.
 City sightseeing and the “Lotus” Lantern Festival

-In the morning visit to the Jongmyo temple, a UNESCO World Heritage Site.
+In the morning visit the Jongmyo temple, a UNESCO World Heritage Site.
 This is a complex of very modestly finished temple buildings.
 The main part of the temple is 101 m long and is the longest structure of this type in Korea and one of the longest in the world

-- In the afternoon and evening ceremonies related to the Buddha’s birthday celebration and the colorful lantern parade that passes along Jongno Street.
+- In the afternoon and evening ceremonies related to the Buddha’s birthday celebration and the colourful lantern parade that passes along Jongno Street.
 The parade is attended by several thousands of people, presenting dozens of large paper lanterns.
 After sunset, lit lanterns make an amazing impression.
-Attention! – the date of the celebrations, each year is different, because it is connected with the phases of the moon.
-For the following years, it is the best to look for the information on the official website of the organizer: Yeon Deung Hoe.
+Attention! – the date of the celebrations, each year is different because it is connected with the phases of the moon.
+For the following years, it is best to look for the information on the official website of the organizer: Yeon Deung Hoe.

 Day 9.
 Seoul.
-Lotus Lantern festival continues
+The Lotus Lantern festival continues

 This is the day when picnics, street shows, dances and educational workshops for children are held in many places in the city.
 It is all related to the Lantern Festival and the celebrations of Buddha’s birthday.
-The main attraction center and the big picnic are located on the street leading to the Jogyes temple.
+The main attraction centre and the big picnic area are located on the street leading to the Jogyes temple.

-- In the evening visit to the Changgyeonggung Palace♥.
+- In the evening – the Changgyeonggung Palace♥.
 In the summer, the palace can be visited until 9.00 p.m., where after sunset the lights inside all buildings and along park paths are turned on.
 It’s an amazing experience and a beautiful adventure.
 It’s really worth seeing.
 Do not miss a visit to this place.